Thursday’s ‘The Young And The Restless’ Spoilers: Summer Ices Abby

 The Young and the Restless spoilers for Thursday, August 8 brings an icy cold day when Summer dumps ice all over her aunt Abby during Kyle and Lola’s joint bachelor/bachelorette party.
 Plus, Chelsea faces a tough decision as Anita brings Connor to town, and Sharon runs into Rey at the party.

 Chelsea (Melissa Claire Egan) faces a tough decision, according to SheKnows Soaps.
 Anita (Catherine Bach) returns to Genoa City with Connor (Judah Mackey), and Chelsea is thrilled to see her son.
-Although Connor is ready to go back home, Chelsea must let him know that she’s decided to stay there instead of going back to their home with Calvin.
+Although Connor is ready to go back home, Chelsea must let him know that she has decided to stay there instead of going back to their home with Calvin.
 The little boy wants to know why things are changing again, and Chelsea is hard-pressed to give him good answers.

 Meanwhile, at Kyle (Michael Mealor) and Lola’s (Sasha Calle) party, Rey (Jordi Vilasuso) and Sharon (Sharon Case) experience tension.
 The party is the first time they’ve seen each other since Rey found Sharon at Adam’s penthouse.
 Although Mariah (Camryn Grimes) hoped they would reconnect, she’s sorely disappointed because neither Sharon nor Rey is interested in getting back together at this point.
 In fact, Sharon finds she’s not even in the mood to celebrate love at all, so she splits from the party early.